kogakure/website-11ty-stefanimhoff.de/src/posts/2021/processing-information-into-notes.md

 The Graph view in particular allows me to see if a specific topic isn’t yet good enough researched because there are not a lot of notes connected to it.

 The final step is to produce content out of the notes.
-I have MindNode open on one monitor and my Obsidian vault on the second monitor and follow the links and connections of a topic to write an Outline for the article.
+I have MindNode open on one monitor and my Obsidian vault on the second monitor and follow the links and connections of a topic to write an Outline for the essay.
 Because the notes are small it is possible to quickly create the outline and create a structure to tell a story.

 The final step is then to write the text in iA Writer.
 My vault has now more than 1,000 notes but compared to Niklas Luhmann’s 70,000 notes when he died this is nothing.
 I’m curious how the note collection improves over time as long as I add, edit and link notes.